Introduction to Bayesian regression models

 Let’s go Bayesian!

-A Bayesian linear model
+A Bayesian regression model

 brm_1 <- brm(